Pori: Languages

+At least 40 different languages are spoken in Pori.
+The most commonly spoken foreign languages are Russian (1.0%), Ukrainian (0.6%), Arabic (0.4%) and English (0.4%).

+Immigration

+As of 2024, there were 4,935 persons with a migrant background living in Pori, or 6% of the population.
+The number of residents who were born abroad was 5,176, or 6% of the population.
+The number of persons with foreign citizenship living in Pori was 3,723.
+Most foreign-born citizens came from the former Soviet Union, Sweden, Ukraine, Russia, Sri Lanka and Estonia.
+There is a Swedish School and a Swedish Culture Club that are aimed at serving the Finland-Swedish minority in the Satakunta region.

+The relative share of immigrants in Pori's population is below to the national average.
+However, the city's new residents are increasingly of foreign origin.
+This will increase the proportion of foreign residents in the coming years.

+Religion

+In 2023, the Evangelical Lutheran Church was the largest religious group with 68.3% of the population of Pori.
+Other religious groups accounted for 1.9% of the population.
+29.9% of the population had no religious affiliation.

 Politics

 The largest parties in Pori are Social Democratic Party and National Coalition Party.
 In 2021 municipal elections the parties gained 21.5% and 20.4% of vote, respectively.
-The mayor of Pori is Aino-Maija Luukkonen, who was elected to run the city in 2004 after the former mayor, Martti Sinisalmi, retired from the post.
+The mayor of Pori is Lauri Inna, who was elected to run the city in 2022 after the former mayor, Aino-Maija Luukkonen, retired from the post.

 Transport

 Pori railway station and bus station are located in the city center.
 Since the Pori station is a terminal train station, railway traffic is quite moderate.
 Pori is only connected to Tampere with 13 daily departures by the Tampere–Pori railway.
 Bus traffic is very busy instead.
 Pori has more than 100 intercity buses with major Finnish cities Helsinki, Turku and Tampere as well as smaller places like Rauma and Vaasa.
 Public transport is managed by the city owned bus company Porin Linjat.
 It has also service to nearby municipalities.
 The most significant highways from Pori to other cities are Highway 2 to Helsinki, Highway 8 (to south) to Turku and (to north) to Vaasa, Highway 11 to Tampere and Highway 23 to Jyväskylä.

 Pori Airport has daily connections to Helsinki Airport and Stockholm Airport.
 Also seasonal flights to ski resorts of Lapland as well as charter flights to several Mediterranean countries.

 Port of Pori is specialized on bulk cargo.
 It has liner service to several Northern European ports.
 In October 2013 Pori was the destination of MS Nordic Orion, the first commercial cargo ship ever to transit the Northwest Passage.
 She was carrying a cargo of coking coal from Port Metro Vancouver, Canada.